pishoyg/coptic/README.md

 ## copticocc.org

-`dawoud-D100/` contains scans of Moawad Dawoud's dictionary.
-They are obtained from the PDF using the following imagemagick command (The density used is 100, hence the prefix `-D100`.):
+- `dawoud-D100/` contains scans of Moawad Dawoud's dictionary.
+They are obtained from the PDF using the following imagemagick command (the density used is 100, hence the prefix `-D100`.):

 ```bash